coreos/vault-operator/doc/user/vault-ui.md

-# Setup Vault-UI on Tectonic
+# Set up Vault-UI on Tectonic

-[Vault-UI](https://github.com/djenriquez/vault-ui) is an open source project for managing and interacting with Vault via a web UI.
-Vault by itself does not provide a web UI all interactions are done either using the Vault CLI or REST API calls.
+[Vault-UI](https://github.com/djenriquez/vault-ui) is an open source project for managing and interacting with Vault through a web UI.
+Vault itself does not provide a web UI; all interactions are through either the Vault CLI or REST API calls.

 ### Prerequisites

-- Setup an initialized and unsealed vault cluster.
-Use the [create-cluster][create-cluster] script for a quick setup.
+- Set up an initialized and unsealed Vault cluster.
+The [create-cluster][create-cluster] script enables a quick set up.
-- Installed and initialized Helm per [these instructions][helm-install]
+- Installed and initialized [Helm][helm-install].

-This example assumes a vault cluster named `example-vault` in the namespace `vault-services`.
+This example assumes a Vault cluster named `example-vault` in the namespace `vault-services`.

-## Install the Vault-UI
+## Install Vault-UI

-The Vault UI can be setup by configuring and installing the Helm chart provided in the Vault UI repo.
+Set up Vault-UI by configuring and installing the Helm chart provided in the Vault-UI repo.

-Clone Vault-UI repository:
+Clone the Vault-UI repository:

 ```sh
 git clone https://github.com/djenriquez/vault-ui
 ```

-Modify the file `vault-ui/kubernetes/chart/vault-ui/templates/deployment.yaml` to add the `NODE_TLS_REJECT_UNAUTHORIZED` environment variable to to allow self-signed HTTPS certificates.
+Modify the file `vault-ui/kubernetes/chart/vault-ui/templates/deployment.yaml` to add the `NODE_TLS_REJECT_UNAUTHORIZED` environment variable to allow self-signed HTTPS certificates:

 ```sh
         env:
             - name: VAULT_URL_DEFAULT